 Sgt.
 John Miklo

-After the maneuvers the battalion was ordered to Camp Polk instead of returning to Ft.
+After the maneuvers, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
-On the side of a hill, they were informed that they were being sent overseas as part as operation "PLUM."
+On the side of a hill, they were informed that they were being sent overseas as part of operation “PLUM.”
 Within hours, many of the soldiers had figured out that PLUM stood for Philippines, Luzon, Manila.
 Those men 29 years or older were allowed to resign from federal service and replaced with men from the 753rd Tank Battalion.
-The battalion's M2A2 tanks and it's scout cars were replaced with M-3 tanks and half-tracks.
+The battalion’s M2A2 tanks and it’s scout cars were replaced with M-3 tanks and half-tracks.

 The members of the battalion pitched the tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.